amehat/mongodb-shadow/README.md

 # mongodb-shadow

-Mock MongoDB for testing with NestJS
+Mock MongoDB for testing with NestJS with jest.

 The MongodbShadow creates an in-memory store with basic functionality.

 ## Example

-With jest
+use with MongoDB

 ```typescript
 import { MongoDB, MongoDBShadowModule } from 'mongodb-shadow';